 As well as it's wonderful features, Whitby also offers a huge selection of pubs, bars, restaurants and cafes serving all kinds of cuisines to all tastes and pockets.

-Popular tourist attractions include rides on Whitby's Steam Bus and the coastal cruises setting out regularly from the harbour.
+Popular tourist attractions include rides on Whitby's Open Top Bus, The North Yorkshire Moors Railway and the coastal cruises setting out regularly from the harbour.

 Whitby's Town Park (Pannett Park) has recently undergone an extensive renovation, making it a wonderful situation for relaxing, picnicking and playing.